+Our database of retractions, for example, with more than 19,000 and counting, is already the most comprehensive collection of retractions anywhere.
+It remains painstaking work.
 Because of how scattered, incomplete, and sometimes even wrong retraction notices are, every retraction must be located, double-checked, and entered by hand.
-That means all 18,129, at the time of this writing — and growing every day.
-Our full-time researcher spends much of her time curating the database, assisted at various points by a small army of terrific librarians, graduate students, and others interested in cleaning up the literature.
+Our researcher spends much of her time curating the database, assisted at various points by a small army of terrific librarians, graduate students, and others interested in cleaning up the literature.

 As you can guess, this effort requires resources.
 We have been fortunate to have this and other work funded by generous grants over the years, going back to 2014, but those grants have ended.
 We are always in discussions with past and potential funders — and would be grateful to hear suggestions on that front — but as is the case for most non-profits, our future depends on maintaining sufficient financial support.
 We’re therefore asking you to consider a tax-deductible financial contribution to our parent non-profit organization, The Center For Scientific Integrity.

 We hope that this need is somewhat temporary.
 We have several sources of potential “earned revenue” sources either in existence or development.
 For example, all of the fees we earn from writing for Science, The Boston Globe, STAT, and other outlets are paid to the Center.
 While our database of retractions will always be free to search, and we are happy to make the data available to any scholar who intends to publish their findings, we plan to license the data to those who might have commercial uses for it, including publishers, investors, and universities.
 And we have been working on a specialized newsletter for a part of our audience that may find the information useful.